Routemaster bus tours in London

 Our carefully selected tours on a restored Routemaster bus cover diverse interests and expertise, meaning you’ll be sure to encounter London in a new and unexpected way.

-Explore the development of West London suburbs in the first half of the twentieth century, in the factory, railway and motor ages.
+Explore the development of West London suburbs in the first half of the twentieth century in the factory, railway and motor ages.
 Highlights include the Trobridge cottages in Kingsbury and special access to the London Transport Museum depot in Acton Town.

 £55 / £48 (student concession with a valid ID)